Sorry if this is repetitive; I'm having trouble locating the precise response to this query.

-So, to insert into the Order table, I first need to query the person and company tables to get the person and company entities.
-Then I can construct the Order object using the Person and Company entities and save it to the db.
+I must thus first query the person and company tables to obtain the person and company entities before I can insert data into the Order table.
+The Order object can then be created and saved to the database using the Person and Company entities.

-In classic SQL I would just do INSERT INTO Order Set (CompanyId, PersonId) - 1 database call.
-But with EF, I have to do 3 db calls.
-This seems like overkill.
+I would just perform INSERT INTO Order Set (CompanyId, PersonId) - 1 database call in traditional SQL.
+But with EF, I have to make three database calls.
+This seems excessive.